-If a patch becomes loose and falls off or if a woman forgets to apply a new patch on the right day, she should consult the labeling information or a doctor about what to do.
+If a patch becomes loose and falls off or if someone forgets to apply a new patch on the right day, she should check the labeling information or a doctor about what to do.
 A backup method of birth control may be necessary for a while, such as condoms, or she might need to stop having sex for a while to protect against pregnancy.
-Also, if a young woman stops using the patch for any reason, she will need to begin using another method of birth control, usually 24 hours after removing the last patch.
+Also, if someone stops using the patch for any reason, they will need to begin using another method of birth control, usually 24 hours after removing the last patch.

-It's OK to participate in regular activities like swimming and exercise while wearing the patch.
+It's OK to do regular activities like swimming and exercise while wearing the patch.
 It can also get wet in the shower or in the bath.
-However, the patch should not be moved or removed until the week is over (pulling the patch off to reposition or move it may cause it to lose some of its stickiness and it might fall off easily).
+But the patch should not be moved or removed until the week is over (pulling the patch off to reposition or move it may cause it to lose some of its stickiness and it might fall off easily).
 If the patch does not stick well, a replacement patch should be applied.
-A girl wearing a patch shouldn't try to change its size by trimming it or try to attach it with tape.
+Someone wearing a patch shouldn't try to change its size by trimming it or try to attach it with tape.

 The patch should not be applied over makeup, creams, lotions, powder, or other skin products as these may prevent it from sticking well.
 (Skin products may also affect how hormones are absorbed by the skin.)